vishalsodani/easy-scraper/README.md

 HTML scraping library focused on easy to use.

 In this library, matching patterns are described as HTML DOM trees.
-You can write patterns intuitive and extract desired contents easily.
+You can write patterns intuitively and extract desired contents easily.

 # Usage